marbaque/a-theme-for-nina/readme.txt

 == Copyright ==

+White Nina Wordpress Theme
-White Nina WordPress Theme, Copyright 2021 by Mario Badilla White Nina is distributed under the terms of the GNU GPL
+Copyright (C) 2021  Mario Badilla

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful,